Movits/DigitsBot/README.md

 - `/stop`: Use this command to stop the song that is currently playing.

-- `/addresponse [img/video/gif url or text]`: Use this command to send a response automatically whenever someone @ you on discord inside a text channel.
+- `/addresponse [img/video/gif url or text]`: Use this command to add a response for the bot to automatically send whenever someone @ you inside a text channel.

 ## Current Status